-EVS\ 100 INTRODUCTION TO ENVIRONMENTAL SCIENCE
+EVS 100 INTRODUCTION TO ENVIRONMENTAL SCIENCE

-For non-science, education, AND science majors.
+Offered: Fall, Spring, and Summer Semesters For non-science, education, AND science majors.
+Offered online and onground.
 This three credit, non-laboratory science course is designed to provide an overview of long-term effects on the well-being of the planet and its inhabitants.
-The course will examine natural systems, population, global and regional issues, resources, pollution, solutions, economics, politics, ethics, and attitudes, using current and historical topics as a lens to examine the complexities of environmental issues.
+The course will examine ethics, attitudes and history; natural systems; population; global and regional environmental issues including: biodiversity loss, overconsumption of resources, food production and challenges, energy sources, pollution, waste, and urbanization; and economics, solutions, and attitudes, using current and historical topics as a lens to examine the complexities of these topics.
 The use of computers and Blackboard are integral aspects of this course.
-Offered online and onground.
-Prerequisite: Eligibility for ENG\ 101.
+Prerequisite: Eligibility for ENG 101.